 Working in construction or carrying out DIY tasks at home can leave our eyes exposed to tiny fragments of irritants in the air.
 Common types of injuries can be caused by flying chips of wood and metals from DIY tasks.
 Many tasks such as stripping paint, mounting shelves, sawing, hammering, and sanding can all produce irritant particles and should be carried out wearing the correct eye protection.

 Eye goggles can be easily purchased from your local DIY shop.
-These will not only protect the eyes, but will help you to see more clearly, helping you avoid other potential hazards or accidents.
+These will not only protect the eyes but will help you to see more clearly, helping you avoid other potential hazards or accidents.
 These should also be worn when using substances such as spray paint or varnish which contain chemicals which can be very harmful to the eye.
-Make sure your safety goggles are clean both inside and out before wearing them, and store them in a clean environment away from any harmful residues.
+Make sure your safety goggles are clean both inside and out before wearing them and store them in a clean environment away from any harmful residues.

 Protection from Pollen

 When spring and summer bloom, pollens become more prevalent in the air.
 Hay fever is caused by an allergic reaction to a substance, such as grass or tree pollen, which the body interprets to be harmful.
 This causes a release of chemical histamine which can irritate the eyes causing symptoms such as itching, watering and redness.
-Simple steps, like wearing sunglasses while gardening, can help to guard the eyes from invading pollens.
+Simple steps, like wearing sunglasses while gardening, can help to guard the eyes against invading pollens.

 You can also minimise your exposure to airborne pollens by keeping your windows shut and using pollen filters in your car.
 While it’s not always possible to steer clear of pollens entirely, you can also treat your irritated eye symptoms quickly and easily using Optrex 2in1 Actimist for Itchy and Watery Eyes.
 One or two sprays applied to closed eyes can soothe itchy eyes* and help you get back to enjoying the sunshine.